greatlog/DAN/README.md

-This is an official implementation of [Unfolding the Alternating Optimization for Blind Super Resolution](https://arxiv.org/abs/2010.02631)
+This is an official implementation of [Unfolding the Alternating Optimization for Blind Super Resolution](https://arxiv.org/abs/2010.02631) and [End-to-end Alternating Optimization for Blind Super Resolution](https://arxiv.org/abs/2105.06878)

 If this repo works for you, please cite our paper:
 ```